 As Partnerships Director, Josh helps to connect our coalition with local and regional government, and with allied organizations and associations all throughout Massachusetts.
 Josh is a former Natick Selectman, a past president of the Massachusetts Municipal Association, and a strong proponent of transportation and public engagement.
 Josh has a B.A. from Brandeis University.

 Charlie is the Policy Director at Transportation for Massachusetts, responsible for coordinating policy, legislation, and regulations that support the coalition's agenda.
 Before joining T4MA in the summer of 2015, he was Government Affairs Specialist at the Metropolitan Area Planning Council, the regional planning agency for the Metro Boston region.
 Previously, he worked in the Massachusetts State House as legislative director for a state representative.
 Charlie holds an A.B. in Government from Bowdoin College and a Masters in Public Administration from Suffolk University.

 Angela is the Program Associate at Transportation for Massachusetts.
 Angela assists the director and our staff in all coalition initiatives and projects, helps advance work surrounding innovative mobility, and leads on technology solutions to leverage our staff and member knowledge and skills.
-Angela is on the Board of Directors at the Boston Cyclists Union, has a Masters in Urban and Regional Policy from Northeastern University, and a B.A. in Interdisciplinary Studies with a concentration in Urban Planning from the University of Texas at Arlington.
+Angela is the Vice President of the Board of Directors at the Boston Cyclists Union, has a Masters in Urban and Regional Policy from Northeastern University, and a B.A. in Interdisciplinary Studies with a concentration in Urban Planning from the University of Texas at Arlington.